Tactix: The Tenant Broker

-Derek Wood has had extensive experience in managing corporate leasing projects, working exclusively as a tenant advocate/broker at Tactix since its inception in 1997.
-In addition to his regional experience, he has served as project leader for several national requirements including oﬃce, clinical and laboratory facilities, from coast-to-coast and border-to-border.
-Some of his client representations include:
+Derek Wood has over 20 years of experience in managing corporate leasing projects, working exclusively as a tenant advocate/broker at Tactix since its inception in 1997 and at Savills/Studley before that.
+Derek has extensive regional experience and has also served as project leader and portfolio manager for several national requirements including office, clinical and laboratory facilities, from coast-to-coast and border-to-border.

 Straus Institute for Dispute Resolution, Pepperdine University School of Law

 Having a strong desire to serve as a professional, conflict-free advocate, the philosophy and collaborative practice of Tactix answered the mail.
 The breadth of our involvement and our influence in the process and outcome requires an intimate understanding of our client's business and the people behind it.
 This rich interaction, coupled with the service model of a law firm, has been an incredible professional experience.